 Bianca is Assistant Professor in human geography at Utrecht University.
 She is an interdisciplinary researcher with expertise in ethnographic research, visual methodologies and policy research.
 She obtained her PhD on feelings of unfamiliarity and cross-border mobility in European borderlands, both EU inner and outer borders, and has expanded her research focus since towards broader research on migratory and mobility flows of mobile workers across Europe.
 Her research is embedded in a larger academic and societal debate on labour migration and mobility infrastructures and the economic and social impact on both local arrival infrastructures and sending communities from within and outside the EU.

 Piotr is a social scientist working at the intersection of social and visual anthropology, sociology, and political science.
 He received his PhD from the University of Manchester and holds MA in International Peace Work from the University of Trieste and MA in Philosophy from the University of Lodz.
 Before coming to Berlin in 2019, he held a Thomas Brown Assistant Professorship at Trinity College Dublin and a British Academy Postdoctoral Fellowship at the University of Manchester.
 Currently, he works at the German Centre for Integration and Migration Research (DeZIM) and at the Centre for East European and International Studies (ZOiS), both in Berlin.
 In VISION he is responsible for the coordination of visual and sensory ethnography in the project and collaborative work with our research partners in Brandenburg.
 Piotr’s has research expertise in activism and civil society, post-conflict societies, migration, inter-ethnic dynamics, identity and gender.
-He is the author of two ethnographic documentaries: Active (Citizen), and Spółdzielnia/Cooperative.
+He is the author of several ethnographic documentaries, including award-winning Active (Citizen), and Spółdzielnia/Cooperative.